V4Fire/Core/src/core/data/README.md

 }
 ```

-Basically, the result of a middleware function is ignoring, with the exceptions of promises and functions.
+The result of a middleware function is ignoring, with the exceptions of promises and functions.
 If some middleware returns a promise, it will be awaited.
-If at least one of the middlewares returns a function, then the result of invoking this function will be returned as the request result.
+If at least one of the middlewares returns a function, then the result of invoking the function will be returned as the request result.
-It can be helpful to organize mocks of data and other similar cases when you don't want to execute a real request.
+It can help organize mocks of data and other similar cases when you don't want to execute a real request.

 ```js
 import Provider, { provider, Response } from 'core/data';